 On Oct.
-4, 2018, COA2 Administrative Presiding Justice Elwood Lui denied Kinney's request for permission to appeal the "void" 2018 attorney's fee "cost" order as issued by Judge Scheper in favor of discharged-debtor Michele R. Clark [App.
+4, 2018, COA2 Administrative Presiding Justice Elwood Lui denied Kinney's request for permission to appeal the "void" 2018 attorney's fee

+"cost" order as issued by Judge Schepper in favor of discharged-debtor Michele R. Clark [App.
 B, 2.]
 There was no explanation for that denial.

 On Oct.
-19, 2018, Kinney filed a petition for writ of mandate with the Cal.
-Supreme Court; that petition became S252067.
+19, 2018, Kinney filed a petition for writ of mandate and for review with the Cal.
+Supreme Court.
+The petition for review is #S252062.

 On Nov.
 26, 2018, the Cal.
-Supreme Court denied Kinney's petition for writ of mandate [App.
-A, 1].
+Supreme Court denied Kinney's petition for writ of mandate.
 There was no explanation for that denial.